cyberhiker/compliance-docs/AC-Policy.md

 The purpose of this policy is to ensure that [Company] establishes requirements for a comprehensive program for developing, implementing and maintaining relevant information to support system and information integrity objectives and security posture of the organization

 ## 2. Scope of Policy
-This policy applies to all users, systems, networks, components, services and processes in or accessing the [Company] Production environment, and all services, applications and products in General Availability.
-This includes cloud infrastructure components, leveraged services and other elements used to deliver [Company] products and services.
+This policy applies to all users, systems, networks, components, services and processes in or accessing the [System Name].
+This includes cloud infrastructure components, leveraged services and other elements used to deliver CSF.

+This policy is written to include the following:

 Please see the [Company] Governance Policy for further information on Management Commitment, Compliance and Enforcement, Review & Update processes, and Penalties.